-The process is comprised of a number of steps and includes the following:
+The process has a number of steps including the following:

-A Public Process that solicits public input in articulating a vision and set of goals to form the foundation of the Plan as well as feedback on the strategies with which to achieve and implement these.
+A Public Process that gathers public input in articulating a vision and set of goals to form the foundation of the the strategies with which to achieve and implement these.
+Inventory and Assessment of Existing Conditions to understand key issues, opportunities and challenges and how they potentially impact the future.